uniselectImage

 • Put in a full statistical return to HESA

-• For the main table (but not necessarily the subject tables), be a multi-subject institution (defined as appearing in at least three CUG subject tables in the preceding year’s tables)
+• For the main table (but not necessarily the subject tables), be a multi-subject institution (defined as appearing in at least three of our subject tables in the preceding year’s tables)

-• For the main table (but not necessarily the subject tables) be permitted to use the title ‘university’
+• For the main table (but not necessarily the subject tables or the Performing Arts table) be permitted to use the word ‘university’ in its title

 Currently, the main table is based on ten measures and the subject tables on six of these.
 A higher weighting has been given to student satisfaction and a lower weighting to research intensity and the two spend measures in the main table.
 Where possible, allowance has been made for the differing subject mix within institutions.